The Best Cruise Lines for Families in 2026

 Carnival is where budget-minded families get the most fun for the money.
 Fares regularly come in the lowest of the mainstream lines, and the ships lean into a casual, party-friendly vibe with water parks, ropes courses, and the occasional roller coaster on deck.
 Camp Ocean, the kids program for ages two to eleven, is playful and well staffed, with ocean-themed rooms and plenty of activity.

-The shorter three and four-night sailings out of many US home ports make Carnival an easy first cruise, and the drive-to convenience saves families a fortune on airfare.
+The shorter three and four-night sailings out of many US home ports make Carnival an easy first cruise, but can sometimes be a little rowdy. .
 Teens get Circle C and Club O2 spaces, though the teen offering is a step behind Royal Caribbean's in scale.

 The trade-off is atmosphere.
-Carnival's fun-ship energy is a feature for some families and too rowdy for others, so if you want a quieter, more refined feel, this may not be your line.
+Carnival's fun-ship energy is a feature for some families and too rowdy for others (and the older ships are more dated than her rivals), so if you want a quieter, more refined feel, this may not be your line.
 For value and laughs, though, it is hard to beat.

 Who it suits: Budget-conscious families, first-timers testing the waters on a short sailing, and groups that want a lively, no-fuss good time.